 Sewage treatment is a sh… er, dirty job, but it’s actually quite important.
 A few decades ago, all of our untreated waste was simply dumped into the nearest creek, river, or ocean.
 The results?

 Our waterways were horribly polluted.
 When Cleveland’s Cuyahoga River became so polluted with human waste and industrial runoff that it lit on fire in the summer of 1969, the American public was rightfully outraged.

 A few years later in 1972, Congress passed the Clean Water Act, which put an end to the days of raw human sewage being dumped directly into US waterways.

-If you enjoy seafood or vacations at the lake, you’ll probably appreciate that this is no longer standard practice.
+If you enjoy seafood or vacations at the lake, you’ll probably appreciate that this practice is no longer allowed.